 Our list of Things To Do Bucharest features the best attractions and fun activities.
 We’ll view fascinating architecture, enjoy great gastronomy and discover a few hidden gems as well.

-Pin, Save or Bookmark this Bucharest Travel Guide to plan your trip to Romania!
+Pin, Save or Bookmark this Bucharest Travel Guide for your trip to Romania!

 #1 Get Lost in Lipscani Old Town Bucharest